Foloso/MixSimulator/README.md

 -
 - Generic simulator, compatible with data from Madagascar and those from abroad (but may require pre-processing beforehand);
 - Optimization of duty cycle (or usage coefficient) under the chosen constraints ;
-- Deduction of production costs and various performance indicators (CO2 emission);
+- Deduction of production costs and various performance indicators (CO2 emission, unsatisfied demand);
-- Evaluation of the relevance of the installation of a new plant ;
+- Comparison between the usage coefficients of the current mix and the calculated optimal mix ;
-- Comparison between the usage coefficients of the current mix and the calculated optimal mix.
+- Comparison of the performance indicators on different optimizers.

 Perspectives :